 The study, titled "Hybrid Cars and Implantable Cardioverter Defibrillators: Is It Safe" is the first of its kind to address the interaction between these devices and electric cars.
-It will be presented at the 2013 American College of Cardiology Annual Scientific Session in San Francisco on March 9.
+It was presented at the 2013 American College of Cardiology Annual Scientific Session in San Francisco on March 9th.

 In some cases, implanted devices may sense signals from electrical or magnetic objects and misinterpreted them as potential distress coming from the patient's heart.

 The increasing prevalence of electric and hybrid cars, one of the fastest growing segments of the American automotive industry, prompted Mayo Clinic cardiac investigators to study the potential risk of the effects of EMI on patients with implantable devices.

 Mayo Clinic researchers used implantable devices from the three major manufacturers and a 2012 Toyota Prius hybrid in the study.

 Electric and magnetic fields were measured in six positions:

 Each position was evaluated at different speeds: 30 mph, 60 mph and at variable speeds of acceleration and deceleration.

 The 30 study participants with implanted devices were continuously monitored while rotating positions in the car and driving the car, with a particular focus on real-time detection of any interruption in the normal functionality of their devices.

 Luis R. Scott, M.D., Cardiologist, and Fernando Tondato, M.D., Cardiology Fellow, both of Mayo Clinic in Arizona and the study's lead investigators, called for additional study.